JenniferZhan0415/filmTO/README.md

 List any external sources of data that will be used in your app.

+- Google Maps API for the cinema map
-Google API
+- Google Calendar API for add film events to user's calendar
-OMDb API
+- OMDb API for display movies
-Youtube API
+- Youtube API for search movie related contents
+- OpenAI API for search the popular films

 ### Sitemap

 List the pages of your app with brief descriptions.
 You can show this visually, or write it out.

 - Home page
-- Cinema Map
+- Cinema map
-  - View + comment a Festival
+  - View + comment a Cinema + rating + save
-- Film Festival Calendar
+- Film festival calendar
-  - View + comment a Festival
+  - View + comment a Festival + rating + save + add to calendar
+- Film recommendations
+  - search with key words( favorite books or movies)
-- Film Recommendations
+- Film related content from Youtube channels
+  - search with key words( favorite books or movies)
-- Register
+- Register page
-- Login
+- Login page
-- Account
+- Account dashboard

 ### Mockups